 We are inviting proposals for speaking at the Technical Communication UK 2018 conference (TCUK 2018).
 The conference takes place at the De Vere Staverton Estate, Daventry, Northamptonshire on 25 to 27 September 2018.
 We welcome proposals on topics of general interest for technical communication and topics related to this year’s theme.
-The link for submitting your proposal is at the end of this article.

 The topics on this page provide inspiration for your proposal and explanations for what speaking at TCUK entails.